 This is an all-day cycle route across the Netherlands, from Amsterdam to Zyfflich, the nearest place in Germany.
 It is 129 km to Zyfflich, and then 10 km back to Nijmegen station, to return by train.
 The route is relatively straight (34% longer than the great circle), yet passes through several historic towns and cities, such as Weesp, Amersfoort, and Nijmegen.
 It crosses some main landscapes of the Netherlands – the reclaimed peat bogs and lakes in the west, the glacial ridges, and the Rhine flood plain.

 You need a whole day for this route, in summer, preferably with west or north-west wind, or no wind at all.
 It will take at least 12 hours.
 Return by train from Nijmegen: the last direct train is at 22.43.
 You pass shops about every 15 km.
 If you want to spread the route over two days, Amersfoort is the best place to stop on the first day.
-Revised August 2017.
+Section to Amersfoort revised April 2018, rest revised August 2017.

 Central Amsterdam to the Amsterdam-Rhine Canal

 start on the Dam or “Dam Square”.
 The present Royal Palace is the former City Hall, completed at the height of the city’s glory in 1665.

 The original Amstel dam which gives the city its name, was located between the National Monument and the Bijenkorf department store.
 (The river flowed toward the present site of Centraal Station).

 go into the Damstraat, to the right of Hotel Krasnapolsky.
 Go on along this narrow street, which changes its name at each bridge.

 at the end of the Nieuwe Hoog straat, turn right along St. Antoniesbree straat.
 Go on into Jodenbree straat.

 at the end of Jodenbree straat, turn left at the zebra crossing, and then right, toward the building with the green facade.